Build-to-Order White Paper

 This model is structured to be very "do-able" in that it is does not depend on high levels of automation or high volume.
 The only programmable machine tools used are the most common in industry: circuit board assembly equipment and CNC (Computer Numerically Controlled) machining centers.
 The final assembly is manual, which was selected for this example because most companies may not have the volume or the budget for the equipment necessary for automated mass customization.
 Of course, all the principles demonstrated here can be applied to more automated operations.
 All products are built-to-order with automatic kanban part resupply.

-Figure 1 shows the overall flow of information and parts for the mass customization operations.
+Figure 1 shows the overall flow of information and parts for the Build-to-Order and mass customization operations.
 Notice the variety of assembled products on the output cart.
 Customization comes from:

 The model illustrated in Figure 2 shows how to mass customize fabricated parts or products.
 Hoffman/Schroff has adopted this model to build a wide variety of standard and customized sheet metal electrical enclosures.8 In this illustration, solid lines show the flow of parts; dashed lines show the flow of information.